History of First Amendment to the United States Constitution in Timeline

 2014: McCutcheon v.
 Federal Election Commission

-In 2014, the Court ruled in McCutcheon v.
-Federal Election Commission that federal aggregate limits on how much a person can donate to candidates, political parties, and political action committees, combined respectively in a two-year period known as an "election cycle", violated the Free Speech Clause of the First Amendment.
+In 2014, the Supreme Court ruled in McCutcheon v.
+Federal Election Commission that federal aggregate limits on donations to candidates, political parties, and PACs violated the First Amendment.

-In 2014, the University of Chicago released the "Chicago Statement", a free speech policy statement designed to combat censorship on campus and later adopted by other universities.
+In 2014, the University of Chicago released the "Chicago Statement", a free speech policy statement designed to combat censorship on campus.
+The statement was later adopted by several other universities.

 2017: Matal v.
 Tam